AckerlyXu/heima/articles/iot-hub/iot-hub-linux-gateway-sdk-get-started.md

 1. The **build.sh** script generates its output in the **build** folder in your local copy of the **azure-iot-gateway-sdk** repository.
 This includes the two modules used in this sample.

     The build script places **liblogger.so** in the **build/modules/logger/** folder and **libhello_world.so** in  the **build/modules/hello_world/** folder.
 Use these paths for the **module path** value as shown in the JSON settings file below.
-2. The hello_world_sample process takes the path to a JSON configuration file as an argument in the command line.
+2. The hello_world_sample process takes the path to a JSON configuration file as an argument in the command-line.
 An example JSON file has been provided as part of the repo at **azure-iot-gateway-sdk/samples/hello_world/src/hello_world_win.json** and is copied below.
 It will work as is unless you have modified the build script to place modules or sample executables in non-default locations.

    > [!NOTE]
    > The module paths are relative to the current working directory from where the hello_world_sample executable is launched, not the directory where the executable is located.
 The sample JSON configuration file defaults to writing 'log.txt' in your current working directory.